Mingbaof/CodingAssessmentJ202509084/README.md

 ## Notes

-- For Custom Connections, the **tenant is implicit**; pass an empty string for the `$xeroTenantId` parameter with the PHP SDK.
-- The server obtains access tokens via `client_credentials`; no refresh token is used.
+- The server obtains access tokens via `client_credentials`, so no refresh token is used.
 We will request a new token when needed.

-# TODO:

-- Need to test error handling edge cases